bitsondatadev/trino-getting-started/pinot/trino-pinot/README.md

 cd pinot/trino-pinot

-docker-compose up -d
+docker compose up -d
 ```

 **NOTE: There is an issue where zookeeper isn't completely ready before other
 containers start to load.
-You will likely need to run `docker-compose up -d`
+You will likely need to run `docker compose up -d`
 a second time until I get the fix in.**

 To do batch insert, we will stage a csv file to read the data in.
 Create a